 Then, a homosexual medical student in California, one Clifford Hassing, altered its atomic structure slightly and applied for a patent for his butyl nitrite.
 This was a skirt around the law.
 He marketed the product successfully toward the gay scene with the name Locker Room Aroma of Men.

 Seeing the loophole created by Hassing, larger organized-crime labs moved in.
 They made further chemical changes and came up with butyl and isobutyl nitrite.
 But these concoctions were more toxic and faster-acting than the original amyl.
-Gays were seen as the target market for this new toxic aphrodisiac.
+Homosexuals were seen as the target market for this new toxic aphrodisiac.

 Under pressure from Crime Syndicate types, the FDA established an unwritten agreement that public distribution of poppers would be permitted as long as they were labelled “room odorizer” and marketed only to homosexual men.
 With this cynical unwritten agreement, poppers became a multi-million dollar self destruct for profit business for the Mob.
 They were typically sold in gay bars, discos, clubs, bath houses, and head shops.

 By 1974, the poppers craze was in full swing.
-By 1977, poppers were in every corner of gay life.
+By 1977, poppers were in every corner of homosexual life.
 At gay discotheques, men could be seen shuffling around in a daze, holding little bottles under the nose.
 At gay gathering places – bars, baths, leather clubs – the poppers miasma was taken for granted.

 Michael Rumaker, in his book A Day and a Night at the Baths, describes the tubs as “permeated with that particularly inert, greasy odor of poppers.
 Wherever you went, the musky chemical smell of it was constantly in your nostrils.”
 He found himself heading to the single, small window, in order to gasp a few breaths of “something other than the cold, kerosene smell of amyl.”